-A network of 26 wells monitor the EDB plume from the BNL south boundary to locations on private property south of North Street (Figure 3.5-1).
+A network of 23 wells monitor the EDB plume from the BNL south boundary to locations on private property south of North Street (Figure 3.5-1).
+As recommended in the 2015 Groundwater Status Report, since there have been no detections of EDB or other compounds above the DWS or AWQS since 2003, sampling of upgradient on-site monitoring wells 099-11, 100-12, and 100-13 was discontinued in 2016.

 The OU VI EDB plume monitoring program is in the O&M phase (Table 1-8).
 The sampling frequency for most of the plume core and perimeter wells is semiannual (Table 1-5).
-However, wells 000-178, 000-508, 000-519, 000-520, 000-524, and 000-527 were sampled at a quarterly frequency for the year.
+However, six wells were sampled at a quarterly frequency for the year.
 The wells are analyzed for EDB according to EPA Method 504.
 Samples are also analyzed annually for VOCs using EPA Method 524.2.
-Three wells are incorporated into the OU III South Boundary Radionuclide monitoring program and analyzed for tritium annually (Section 3.2.14).